Wildflower Bedtime Stories

 Petal whispered to herself, "Rows are nice, but what if color could dance wherever it wished?"

-Petal pressed herself into a crack beside the bakery’s brick wall, snuggled into the cool earth, and waited for rain.
+Silence, it turned out, looked like cracked sidewalks, forgotten walls, and empty lots where nothing grew but weeds too tired to stand up straight.
+Petal pressed herself into a crack beside the bakery's brick wall, snuggled into the cool earth, and waited for rain.
+The brick smelled faintly of sourdough, even from the outside.

-Children walking to school stopped and stared because bright pink blossoms had appeared overnight where only gray had been.
+Children walking to school stopped and stared.
+Bright pink blossoms had appeared overnight where only gray had been.

 Petal blushed inside each petal, thrilled that her dream had unfurled into daylight.